New York Philharmonic: New management, 1909

-In 1909, to ensure the financial stability of the Philharmonic, a group of wealthy New Yorkers led by two women, Mary Seney Sheldon and Minnie Untermyer, formed the Guarantors Committee and changed the orchestra's organization from a musician-operated cooperative to a corporate management structure.
+In 1909, to ensure the Philharmonic's financial stability, a group of wealthy New Yorkers led by two women, Mary Seney Sheldon and Minnie Untermyer, formed the Guarantors Committee and changed the orchestra's organization from a musician-operated cooperative to a corporate management structure.
 The Guarantors were responsible for bringing Gustav Mahler to the Philharmonic as principal conductor and expanding the season from 18 concerts to 54, which included a tour of New England.
 The Philharmonic was the only symphonic orchestra where Mahler worked as music director without any opera responsibilities, freeing him to explore the symphonic literature more deeply.
-In New York, he conducted several works for the first time in his career and introduced audiences to his own compositions.
+In New York, he conducted several works for the first time in his career and introduced audiences to his compositions.
 Under Mahler, a controversial figure both as a composer and conductor, the season expanded, musicians' salaries were guaranteed, the scope of operations broadened, and the 20th-century orchestra was created.

-In 1911 Mahler died unexpectedly, and the Philharmonic appointed Josef Stránský as his replacement.
+In 1911, Mahler died unexpectedly, and the Philharmonic appointed Josef Stránský as his replacement.
 Many commentators were surprised by the choice of Stránský, whom they did not see as a worthy successor to Mahler.
-Stránský led all of the orchestra's concerts until 1920, and also made the first recordings with the orchestra in 1917.
+Stránský led all the orchestra's concerts until 1920, and also made the first recordings with the orchestra in 1917.

 Mergers and outreach, 1921

 In 1921 the Philharmonic merged with New York's National Symphony Orchestra (no relation to the present Washington, D.C. ensemble).
 With this merger it also acquired the imposing Dutch conductor Willem Mengelberg.
-For the 1922/23 season Stránský and Mengelberg shared the conducting duties, but Stránský left after the one shared season.
+For the 1922/23 season Stránský and Mengelberg shared the conducting duties, but Stránský left after that season.
 For nine years Mengelberg dominated the scene, although other conductors, among them Bruno Walter, Wilhelm Furtwängler, Igor Stravinsky, and Arturo Toscanini, led about half of each season's concerts.
-During this period, the Philharmonic became one of the first American orchestras to boast an outdoor symphony series when it began playing low-priced summer concerts at Lewisohn Stadium in upper Manhattan.
+During this period, the Philharmonic became one of the first American orchestras with an outdoor symphony series when it began playing low-priced summer concerts at Lewisohn Stadium in upper Manhattan.
 In 1920 the orchestra hired Henry Hadley as "associate conductor" given specific responsibility for the "Americanization" of the orchestra: each of Hadley's concerts featured at least one work by an American-born composer.
+In 1922, harpist Stephanie Goldner became the orchestra's first female member.

-In 1924, the Young People's Concerts were expanded into a substantial series of children's concerts under the direction of American pianist-composer-conductor Ernest Scheling.
+In 1924, the Young People's Concerts were expanded into a substantial series of children's concerts under the direction of American pianist-composer-conductor Ernest Schelling.
 This series became the prototype for concerts of its kind around the country and grew by popular demand to 15 concerts per season by the end of the decade.